AbdKhuffash/JobBoard-System/README.md

 ### Job Seekers
--Search and apply for job listings.
+- Search and apply for job listings.
--View and update their profile.
+- View and update their profile.
--Track application status.
+- Track application status.

 ### Employers

--Post new job listings.
+- Post new job listings.
--View and manage job applications.
+- View and manage job applications.
--Update their company profile.
+- Update their company profile.

 ### General Features
--User authentication and role management.
+- User authentication and role management.
--Responsive design for various devices.
+- Responsive design for various devices.
--Error handling and logging.
+- Error handling and logging.